|

 throughout the United States, Europe and Africa.
 Practitioner Member of the

-Academy of Family Mediators.
-Trained in Americans with Disabilities Act
+Association of Conflict Resolution.
+Trained in Americans with Disabilities

-(ADA) mediation through U.S. Department of Justice.
-Panelist with the
+Act (ADA) mediation through U.S. Department of Justice.
+Actively mediating

 DEBORAH DEMARS CONRAD